nreese/kibana-plugin-notes/README.md

 Cluster types
 * `data` Elasticsearch cluster with data indicies.
 Configured in `config.yml` with `elasticsearch.url`.
 * `admin` Elasticsearch cluster with `.kibana` index.
+Accessed using the credentials of the user that is logged into Kibana's UI.
 In 6.0, configured by setting `elasticsearch.tribe.url`. **note** Tribe node is being removed from Elasticsearch/kibana since it has been superseded by Cross-Cluster-Search.

 ```
 const { callWithRequest } = server.plugins.elasticsearch.getCluster('admin');